amin-abbasi/typescript-boilerplate/README.md

 ### Run Application
-First you need to compile typescript codes into javascript by:
+First you need to install [typescript] globally and compile typescript codes into javascript by:

 ```
+npm i -g typescript

 npm run build
 ```

 This will create a `dist` folder and put all compiled .js files in there.
 You can change and set your own configurations by modifying `tsconfig.json` file.

 Finally, you can start the project by:

 ```
 node dist/server.js